parhammhd/my-website/README.md

 ## Deployment

-The site is deployed to my VPS using a Github Actions Workflow.
-The public folder is served by Caddy.
+The site is deployed to Github Pages using a Github Actions Workflow.

 ## Contributing